yungSoftware/roblox-2016-source-code/README.md

   - [x] ScriptSigner
 - Be able to build on listed platforms **[1/7]**
   - [x] Windows
+     - [x] Ready to Build, Everything is prepared.
   - [ ] Android
+     - [x] Ready to Build, Everything is prepared.
   - [ ] Linux
+     - [ ] Ready to Build, Everything is prepared.
   - [ ] MacOS / Unix
+     - [ ] Ready to Build, Everything is prepared.
   - [ ] iOS
+     - [ ] Ready to Build, Everything is prepared.
   - [ ] Xbox / Durango
+     - [ ] Ready to Build, Everything is prepared.
   - [ ] CMake
+     - [ ] Ready to Build, Everything is prepared.

 ## ⚠️ Current Issues
 - The Roblox in-game Video Recorder is being awful, pixelated and no sound (just some cracking noises)